johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 ![Receive][receive.png]

 The key is to receive God's word inwardly, through meditation and reflection.
 This allows the word to begin to "*dwell richly within us*" (Collossians 3:16).
-Think about how we receive food: chewing, enjoying the taste, swallowing and digesting, enabling the body to receive the foood's vitality and goodness. *It's the same with God's word*.
+Think about how we receive food: chewing, enjoying the taste, swallowing and digesting, enabling the body to receive the food's vitality and goodness. *It's the same with God's word*.
 We must chew it over, meditating and reflecting upon its meaning and application to our lives.
 Then we must allow it to settle in our spirit, forming and shaping our convictions, or holding it in our hearts, even before we fully understand all that it means to us.

 ----